Lucass2021/Eagle-Care/README.md

 ## 📝 Description

->💻 Eagle Cara is a challenge app made for drugs and pills management related to Covid-19 virus.
+>💻 Eagle Care is a challenge app made for drugs and pills management related to Covid-19 virus.